Stack-Jacking the Atmospheres and The Earth as Backdoor // V.e.x.i.l. Research Lab

 The operation’s agility became evident in how it pivots to exploit real-world events; for instance, following Russian drone incursions into Polish airspace in late 2025, Doppelgänger’s Polish-and German-language proxy sites immediately published articles claiming the incident was either fabricated by NATO to escalate tensions or proof that support for Ukraine directly endangered Polish citizens (Mykhailenko, 2025).

 However, Doppelgänger is arguably only the visible mark of something more nefarious fermenting beneath: the murky entanglement of state and private power in moulding information environments and populations.
-This is stack-jacking operationalised at a different layer — state-level effects delivered not through platform ownership but through a billion-dollar gray-market ecosystem of private mercenary spyware and hack-for-hire collectives, an industry now capable of delivering espionage and psychological operations on demand.
+Therefore, if stack-jacking in Tijuana targets what we might add as the ‘spectral layer’ — blinding drones through signal manipulation — here the target is the User layer itself.
+The objective is not denial but capture: not forcing systems down, but capturing attention and influencing the coordinates of perception.
+And this is stack-jacking also operationalised at a different layer — state-level effects delivered not through platform ownership but through a billion-dollar gray-market ecosystem of private mercenary spyware and hack-for-hire collectives, an industry now capable of delivering espionage and psychological operations on demand.

 For many, the poster child is Israel’s NSO Group and its flagship tool, Pegasus, which has systematically turned smartphones into perfect surveillance devices against civil society globally through zero-click exploits (Farhat, 2024).
 This market extends through vendors like the Intellexa Consortium(12) whose Predator spyware has targeted opposition figures and journalists from Egypt to Greece and Italy’s Paragon Solutions, whose zero-click capabilities were deployed against domestic activists before exposure forced a retreat.